rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 2. MAN (Metropolitan area Network)
 3. WAN (wide area network)

-- there are many types of Networks but those are sub-types of these 3 & those are not useful to know cuz u'll feel confusion but these 3 are imp
+- there are many types of Networks but those are sub-types of these 3 <br>& those are not useful to know cuz u'll feel confusion but these 3 are imp

 ### What is LAN network ?
 - it's a small network